mwt/inteq/README.md

 ![f(s) = \int_a^s K(s,y) g(y) dy](https://raw.githubusercontent.com/mwt/inteq/main/assets/volterra-equation.svg)

 using the method in [Betto and Thomas (2021)](https://mattwthomas.com/papers/asymmetric-all-pay-contests-with-spillovers/).

+See the "Trapezoid and Midpoint Rules" section for a discussion of these two rules.

 ### Parameters